mdrewry/SnapChef/README.md

 ## Setup

 1. Install [Node.js](https://nodejs.org/en/)
-2. Go ahead and do a `git clone https://github.com/mdrewry/SnapChef.git` on your machine and then `cd` to the directory
+2. Do a `git clone https://github.com/mdrewry/SnapChef.git` on your machine and then `cd` to the directory
 3. Run `npm install expo-cli --global` to install expo cli
 4. Run `npm i` to install node dependencies
 5. Run `expo start` to generate the QR code